bitlogik/uniblow/docs/LinuxRunBin.md

 # Uniblow on Ubuntu, Debian or Tails

-We provide a Linux binary file which can be used directly on Ubuntu, Debian or Tails OS Linux distributions, for the common x86/64 *AMD64* architecture.
+We provide a **Linux binary file** which can be used directly on Ubuntu, Debian or Tails OS Linux distributions, for the common x86/64 *AMD64* architecture.

 For the following Linux OS :

-* Ubuntu from version 18 should work
+* Ubuntu from version 18.04 to 20.10
 * Ubuntu derivatives, like Mint or PureOS
 * Debian Buster 10 and Bullseye 11, untested on 9.x
-* Tails v4.20, should work on any v4.x
+* Tails OS : tested on 4.20 and 4.27.
+Should work on any v4.x

 It may run on other Linux, as RHEL or Fedora.
 But without any testing and no guarantee.